 Fig. 2.
 Field trip locations planned for visiting during the INQUA IFG 1709F POCAS Fourth Plenary Meeting.
+4-13 September 2022.
 The Plenary Sessions, social activities, and side-meeting round tables will be held in the main campus of ONU headquarters in Odessa, Ukraine, located in the center of the city.
 There are numerous hotels around for a variety of prices.
 Three days of the Meeting will be devoted to oral presentations and posters, and four days will be devoted to geological field trips.
 It is expected that the meeting will bring together multidisciplinary scientists from all over the world to enhance the West-East scientific dialogue and provide a foundation for collaboration on correlation and integration of subjects covered by the conference as previous IGCP 521, 610, and INQUA 0501 meetings have done.
-SCHEDULE 5 July: Arrival, Registration (overnight in Odessa).
-6-8 July: Plenary Sessions (overnights in Odessa).
-9-13 July: Field Trips (overnights in Tiraspol, return to Odessa late in the evening on July 13).
-14 July: Departure from Odessa.
+SCHEDULE 4 September: Arrival, Registration (overnight in Odessa).
+5-7 September: Plenary Sessions (overnights in Odessa).
+8 September (Field Trip, overnight in Odessa) 9-11 September (Field Trips, overnights in Tiraspol, 12 September (Field Trip on the way from Tiraspol to Odessa, overnight in Odessa).
+13 September: Departure from Odessa.

 TECHNICAL SESSIONS The final number of plenary sessions will depend upon the number of participants and accepted presentations.
 To be accepted, each presentation must deal with results obtained from the study of environmental change and human response during the Quaternary and pre-Quaternary in the CORRIDOR.
 It can also have a more general scope, for example, GIS-based modeling of the water exchange between adjacent basins; evolutionary mechanisms of the Eastern Paratethys and its separation into the Black Sea and Caspian Sea, etc. Presentations that go beyond data description to address interpretation and broader understanding of the chosen topic are especially encouraged.
-There will be one day (July 8) devoted to the 90th birthday of famous Ukrainian Academician Evgeny Shnyukov.
+There will be one day (September 7) devoted to the 90th birthday of famous Ukrainian Academician Evgeny Shnyukov.
 It will be focused on different aspects of Ponto-Caspian geology, in particular mud volcanism.
-Exemplary Subjects:

-- Quaternary geochronology and stratigraphy of the CORRIDOR - Ponto-Caspian as a relic of the Eastern Paratethys - Quaternary and upper Neogene paleontology, palynology, and stratigraphy of the CORRIDOR - Recent ecosystems of the Mediterranean, Caspian, and Black Seas - Role of active tectonics in dividing the Eastern Paratethys into separate basins - Paleonvironmental and paleogeographic reconstructions - Climate modeling - Sea-level and salinity modeling - Submarine geohazards (earthquakes, submarine landslides, tsunamis, gas emissions) in the Mediterranean and Ponto-Caspian region - The late Miocene (Messinian) salt crisis in the Mediterranean basin and its consequences in the Black Sea - Archaeology, ethnography, and paleoanthropology of the CORRIDOR - Modeling of environmental change and human dispersal during the Quaternary FIELD TRIPS The Program of Field Trips for conference participants includes visiting of geological sections of Quaternary, Pliocene, and Miocene, as well as some historic and archaeological sites on the Black Sea seaside and on both banks of the Dniester River (Fig. 2).
+Exemplary Subjects: - Quaternary geochronology and stratigraphy of the CORRIDOR - Ponto-Caspian as a relic of the Eastern Paratethys - Quaternary and upper Neogene paleontology, palynology, and stratigraphy of the CORRIDOR - Recent ecosystems of the Mediterranean, Caspian, and Black Seas - Role of active tectonics in dividing the Eastern Paratethys into separate basins - Paleonvironmental and paleogeographic reconstructions - Climate modeling - Sea-level and salinity modeling - Submarine geohazards (earthquakes, submarine landslides, tsunamis, gas emissions) in the Mediterranean and Ponto-Caspian region - The late Miocene (Messinian) salt crisis in the Mediterranean basin and its consequences in the Black Sea - Archaeology, ethnography, and paleoanthropology of the CORRIDOR - Modeling of environmental change and human dispersal during the Quaternary FIELD TRIPS The Program of Field Trips for conference participants includes visiting of geological sections of Quaternary, Pliocene, and Miocene, as well as some historic and archaeological sites on the Black Sea seaside and on both banks of the Dniester River (Fig. 2).
 Field Trip Itinerary:

 Day 1.
-Black Sea seaside and the Belgorod-Dniestrovsky liman (9 July 2020) Stop 1-1.
+Black Sea seaside and the Belgorod-Dniestrovsky liman (8 September 2022) Stop 1-1.
 Lectostratotype of the Pontian stage It is located at the 16th station ("Bolshoy Fountain") within the recreational zone of Odessa city on both sides of the steep ravine leading into the Black Sea.
 From bottom to top, it is represented by light gray, yellow-gray limestones (seven meters in thickness), sands and clays enriched with fossils (Fig. 3).